Georges-GNM/hackday-gcloud-example-applications/node-app/README.md

 ### Deploying to Google Cloud

 > [!IMPORTANT]
-> Please change the application's name in the APPLICATION_NAME file.
+> Please change the application's name in the APP_NAME file.
 The name must be unique.

 The example includes a deploy script, which will: